kubernetes/kubernetes/docs/design/federation/simplified_federation_deployment.md

 server.

 Federation control plane deployment builds on top of this functionality.
-Running `kubeadm init federation` first performs all the operations involved in bootstrapping a Kubernetes control plane, as running `kubeadm init` would.
-We henceforth call this Kubernetes cluster for which the control plane was initialized, the "bootstrap cluster".
-Upon initializing the bootstrap cluster, we perform the following operations to bootstrap a federation control plane.
+Running `kubeadm federation init` first performs all the operations involved in bootstrapping a Kubernetes control plane, as running `kubeadm init` would.
+We henceforth call this Kubernetes cluster for which the control plane was initialized, the "host cluster".

+To bootstrap a federation control plane, we perform the following
+operations:

 **1. Create a namespace for federation system components**